-Updated 01/08/2020 – Since our original report about the ToTok app allegedly spying on citizens for the United Arab Emirates, the app was removed from both Apple’s App Store and the Google Play store; however, as of this update, ToTok is available again for download on the Google Play store in January.
+Updated 02/18/2020 – Since our original report about the ToTok app allegedly spying on citizens for the United Arab Emirates, the app was removed from both Apple’s App Store and the Google Play store in December; however, ToTok became available again for download on the Google Play store in January.
 The company did not comment on why the app was back.

 But that isn’t the case in other parts of the world.
 Citizens in authoritarian countries are far more familiar with government meddling, and some can’t even access the full spectrum of the internet without censorship.
 Tap or click to see how Russia is unplugging itself from the internet in the future.

 But now, a popular app available all over the world has been outed as a front for a major world government.
 This app snoops on conversations, tracks locations and accesses contact information from users, all to report to intelligence services.
 If you have this app on your phone, you need to delete it immediately.